henryle-n/Extract-Transform-Load/README.md

 ## Overview
 In this project, team of two: ***Henry Le*** and ***Abimbola Agunloye*** processed two downloaded CSV files from Kaggle.com.
 <br>
-The main objectives are to clean up, process, load final version into SQL Lite DataBase.
+The main objectives are to clean up, process, load final version into SQLite DataBase.
 <br>
 <hr>